-- L-Arginine has been shown to remineralize tooth enamel and fight decay.
+- L-Arginine has been shown to remineralize tooth enamel, reduce sensitivity, and fight decay.

-- Calcium carbonate is an abrasive that helps loosen food particles and provides some remineralization.
+- Calcium carbonate is an abrasive that helps loosen food particles and provides some remineralization and reduces teeth sensitivity.

 - Activated charcoal acts as a whitening agent and an abrasive for removing plaque and tartar.

 - Salt is an age-old antimicrobial ingredient and helps regulate pH.

 - Hydrogen peroxide is antiseptic and can also be found in many whitening products.

 - Baking soda in mouthwash loosens mucus and debris and can also help remove extrinsic staining (surface stains).

 - Colloidal silver is said to have purifying effects in mouthwash, reducing inflammation and fighting bacteria.